opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 !!!
 Workflow
     1. In QGIS, navigate to _Project > Properties... > QField_.
-    2. Add your folder path under the **"Attachments and Directories"** section.
+    2. Add your folder path under the **Attachments and Directories** section.
     Ensure entered paths are relative to your project file location.

 !!!
 Example